 Alimony is the second type of spousal support.
 Alimony is meant to be the final determination of what a spousal support award will entail.
 In some cases, alimony may be modifiable.
 If post-separation support was ordered, alimony replaces that obligation.

 A judge must take a number of different factors into account when deciding if spousal support is appropriate, most importantly, the financial needs of each party.
 The extensive list of factors that could be considered by the court may impact the need for support in the eyes of the judge.
-A dedicated lawyer in Kernersville could argue for or against the need for spousal support based on these factors.
+A dedicated family lawyer could argue for or against the need for spousal support based on these factors.

 The most important considerations include: